-The issue in this application is public use of public streets for parking in order to use public beach and recreation facilities.
+The issue in this application is public use of public streets for parking in order to use the beach and public recreation facilities.
 In recent years the Commission has received applications from local governments to limit public parking on public streets where there are conflicts between local residents and beach visitors, trail users and/or people seeking coastal views.
-Adelaide Drive, the street subject to the current application request for preferential parking, is a scenic bluff drive affording excellent views of the coast and coastal canyon.
-The City of Santa Monica proposes to restrict all public parking on the street during the day, seven days a week.
-Residents along the affected streets will be allowed to park on the street by obtaining a parking permit from the City.
+The streets subject to the current application request for preferential parking are near the beach and Santa Monica's South Beach Park.
+The City of Santa Monica proposes to restrict all public parking on the street 24-hours a day.
+Residents along the affected street will be allowed to park on the street 24-hours a day by obtaining a parking permit from the City.